-Even if you have an existing power of attorney and living will, completing the newer Georgia Advance Directive is advised by most elder law and estate planning lawyers, including the Law Office of Paul Black.
+Even if you have an existing power of attorney and living will, completing the newer form of this document is advised by most elder law and estate planning lawyers, including the Law Office of Paul Black.
 The forms are readily available and straightforward to fill out.

 The History of the GA Advance Directive

-To reduce confusion and the use of out-of-date terminology, the Georgia legislature and the Department of Human Resources Division of Aging Services introduced the GA Advance Directive on July 1, 2007.
-This combined the living will with a power of attorney for healthcare into one comprehensive and easy-to-understand document.
+To reduce confusion and the use of out-of-date terminology, the Georgia legislature and the Department of Human Resources Division of Aging Services introduced the GA Advance Directive for Health Care on July 1, 2007.
+This combined the living will with a power of attorney for health care into one comprehensive and easy-to-understand document.

-The Georgia Advance Directive is much easier for responsible residents to complete the form, thereby sharing their wishes for the future health and life of Georgia seniors and their families.
+That way is much easier for responsible Georgia residents to complete the form, thereby sharing their wishes for the future health and life of Georgia seniors and their families.

 According to the Georgia Advance Directive for Health Care information found here:

-Prior to 2007, Georgians might fill out two separate forms: a living will and a power of attorney for health care.
+Prior to July 1, 2007, Georgians filled out two separate forms: a living will and a power of attorney for health care.